Spectral distances on RCD spaces: Introduction

 \subsection{Organization of the paper}

 In the next section, Section \ref{77}, we give a brief introduction on $\RCD$ spaces, mainly focusing on eigenfunctions/heat kernels for our purposes.
 Section \ref{7788} is devoted to the proofs of results about the spectral convergence in the sense of B\'erard-Besson-Gallot.
-As a related observation, we establish a \textit{canonical} mGH-approximation between compact $\RCD(K, N)$ spaces via spectral datas, which has an independent interest.
+As a related observation, we establish a \textit{canonical} mGH-approximation between compact $\RCD(K, N)$ spaces via spectral data, which has an independent interest.
 See Proposition \ref{prop:rela} and Theorem \ref{from}.
 In Section \ref{77889}, we prove Theorem \ref{kk}.
 The final section, Section \ref{finalfinal}, discusses the case when the limit space is a single point, as the remaining case.

 \textbf{Acknowledgement.} A part of the work is done during the stay at the Fields Institute for the Thematic Program on Nonsmooth Riemannian and Lorentzian Geometry.
 The author wishes to thank the instituite and all of the organizers for their warm hospitalities.
+Moreover he would like to thank the referee for his/her very careful reading with valuable suggestions for a revision, which greatly improved the presentation of the paper.
 He acknowledges supports of the Grant-in-Aid for Scientific Research (B) of 20H01799, the Grant-in-Aid for Scientific Research (B) of 21H00977 and Grant-in-Aid for Transformative Research Areas (A) of 22H05105.